 In the winter we traveled to Maui with my parents.
 We started off at the same hotel but decided that we’d switch along the way to a different hotel in the same area.
 The first hotel was lovely but didn’t have much in the way of kids activities and with R we wanted something a bit more kid friendly.
 We also wanted a small kitchen so we could eat in the room when necessary.

-For more travel tips and tricks check out this post –> Secrets to Traveling with Kids
+For more travel tips and tricks –> Secrets to Traveling with Kids

 This worked very well for us and this type of arrangement might work for you and your extended family as well.

 - Will everyone go together or separately?